samjain233/hack/README.md

 ## Introduction:
  This is a chrome extension that strengthens the user's password by concatenating two strings, one at the start of the password and the other one at the end of the password.
 We divide our user's password into two parts one which the user enters and the other one which we concatenate with the user's given password.
-So we only store our halfof the password and it is different for different websites and different users.
+So we only store our half of the password and it is different for different websites and different users.
 We also store the user's half password in encrypted form, so it's also secure.

 ## Demo Video Link: